-In collaboration with the ACPS Office of Safety and Security, the School Principal exercises operational control over the SRO's work assignment location in or around the school building and grounds.
-This authority is consistent with Virginia Standards of Accreditation (2000), Section 8 VAC 20-131-210, which states:

-"The school administrator is recognized as the instructional leader of the school and is responsible for effective school management that promotes positive student achievement, a safe and secure environment in which to teach and learn, and efficient use of resources."
-(Section A).
+- i.
+In collaboration with the ACPS Office of Safety and Security Services, the School Principal exercises operational control over the SRO's work assignment location in or around the school building and grounds.
+This authority is consistent with Virginia Standards of Accreditation (2000), Section 8 VAC 20-131-210, which states: "The school administrator is recognized as the instructional leader of the school is responsible for effective school management that promotes positive student achievement, a safe and secure environment in which to teach and learn, and efficient use of resources".
+(Section A) - ii.
 "The school administrator also ensures that the school division's student code of conduct is enforced and seeks to maintain a safe and secure school environment."
-(Section B.2).

-Additionally, consistent with Section 8 VAC 20-131-260.C.3., the school administration ensures "a written procedure, in accordance with guidelines established by the local board, for responding to violent, disruptive or illegal activities by students on school property or during a school sponsored activity."

-In collaboration with the ACPS Office of Safety and Security, the school principal and administrators will review the MOU with SROs and establish school-specific operational and communications procedures to support the employment of law enforcement in the schools, only if needed.
+(Section B.2). - iii.
+Additionally, consistent with Section 8 VAC 20-131-260.C.3., the school administration ensures "a written procedure, in accordance with guidelines established by the local board, for responding to violent, disruptive or illegal activities by students on school property or during a school sponsored activity." - iv.
+In collaboration with the ACPS Office of Safety and Security Services, the school principal and administrators will review the MOU with SROs and establish school-specific operational and communications procedures to support the employment of law enforcement in the schools, only if needed.
 Such operational and communications procedures shall not supersede or substitute this MOU.
-School-specific operational and communication procedures must be formally written and approved by the Office of Safety & Security Services.
+School-specific operational and communication procedures must be formally written and approved by the Office of Safety and Security Services.
 This document must be available upon request.
+Reports of concerns or complaints about SRO actions shall be directed to school administrators and the Office of Safety and Security Services, who shall work directly with the SRO Supervisor and APD leadership, if necessary.

-e) School Security Officers (SSO)
+e.
+School Security Officers (SSO)

+- i.
 A School Security Officer (SSO) is an unarmed security officer employed by ACPS, via full-time employment or security contract.
 The SSO is an extension of their respective school administration.
-The singular purpose of an SSO is to maintain order and discipline, and assist school administrators with ensuring the safety, security, and welfare of all students, faculty, staff, and visitors to ACPS schools.
+The singular purpose of an SSO is to maintain order, and to assist school administrators with ensuring the safety, security, and welfare of all students, faculty, staff, and visitors to ACPS schools.
+SSO's may physically intervene in fights, when warranted and as a last resort, to assist administration in restoring order and safety. - ii.
 SSOs assist administrators with enforcement of Student Code of Conduct, in addition to performing assigned security monitoring duties in an assigned area.
-Security duties may include: screening of visitors, exterior and interior patrols and door checks, CCTV monitoring, activating emergency protocols, and other duties as assigned.
+Security duties may include screening of visitors, exterior and interior patrols and door checks, CCTV monitoring, activating emergency protocols, and other duties as assigned. - iii.
 All SSOs are the responsibility of Safety & Security Services and report directly to the Security Services Supervisor.
 SSOs are required to obtain state DCJS certification within 60 days of hire.
-SSOs are not law enforcement personnel, as their responsibility and authority are only in affect while on duty at an assigned ACPS property.
+SSOs are not law enforcement personnel, as their responsibility and authority are in effect while on duty at an assigned ACPS property.
 SSOs have no authority off school property, unless they are assigned to an off-site function.